sigasi/sigasi_insights/content/vscode/projects.md

 The extension currently supports a single project per workspace.
 To open multiple HDL projects, open each project in a separate VS Code window.

+## Environment variables

+Sigasi Studio supports environment variables in its project configuration, e.g. `VUNIT` to point at your VUnit installation, or `PROJECT_LOC` with the PATH of your project.
+You can also add your own environment variables.

+You can configure these variables as follows:
+* Press **Ctrl+Shift+P** to open the Command Palette
+* Select **Preferences: Open Settings (UI)**
+* In the Setting tab, navigate to **Extensions > Sigasi > General > Custom Project Variables**
+* Add environment variables and their values as required

+{{< figure src="/img/vscode/VSCodeCustomVars.png" link="/img/vscode/VSCodeCustomVars.png" alt="VS Code: custom project variables" class="uk-align-center" >}}